Periscope: A Robotic Camera System to Support Remote Physical Collaboration: Examples

-\begin{example}[D6] The worker said, \textit{``I also think that the phototransistor might be upside down...
+\begin{example}[D6] While the helper was adjusting the camera view, the worker examined the circuit and noticed a potential error.
+The worker said, \textit{``I also think that the phototransistor might be upside down...
 (Helper: Is it?) ...I can show you''}, before engaging the \textit{worker-led mode} to show the helper the phototransistor component. \end{example}

-\begin{example}[D5] When the helper explained the next step with the sentence \textit{``You can connect that to the second one''}, the worker proactively changed the view to the assembly area. \end{example}
+\begin{example}[D5] As the helper explained the next step with the instruction, \textit{``You can connect that to the second one''}, the worker proactively changed the view to the assembly area, providing a clear view of the connections. \end{example}

-\begin{example}[D2] \textit{Worker: You can turn on Mode 3 [\textit{worker-led mode}], and I'll help you adjust the camera; Helper: Um...I think I can adjust the camera myself}. \end{example}
+\begin{example}[D2] Upon noticing the helper's difficulty in adjusting the view using the \textit{helper-led mode}, the worker offered their assistance, saying, \textit{``You can turn on mode 3 [\textit{worker-led mode}], and I'll help you adjust the camera.''} The helper turned down the offer, stating, \textit{``Um...I think I can adjust the camera myself.''} \end{example}

-\begin{example}[D7] The helper made an unsuccessful attempt to inspect the roof panel and gave up, saying, \textit{``Actually, I am not able to see the top panel...can you?...I need to look up to the panel''}. \end{example}
+\begin{example}[D7] The helper attempted to move the camera to inspect the roof panel but faced challenges and eventually gave up, admitting, \textit{``Actually, I am not able to see the top panel...can you?...I need to look up to the panel.''} In response, the worker engaged the \textit{worker-led mode} to move the camera and show the roof panel. \end{example}

-\begin{example}[D4] The helper requested the worker, \textit{``Do you mind manually moving the camera?
-So kind of in the same spot that we had it before?''}. \end{example}
+\begin{example}[D4] The helper made a brief attempt to use the \textit{helper-led mode} to view the wall grid, a view that the helper had managed to achieve previously after considerable effort.
+Following the brief attempt, the helper requested the worker, \textit{``Do you mind manually moving the camera?
+So kind of in the same spot that we had it before?''} \end{example}

-\begin{example}[D5] The helper requested, \textit{``The parts that I had you collect from the organizer...can you show me that''}, when they were ready to move to the next step in the process. \end{example}
+\begin{example}[D5] During the assembly process, the helper consistently relied on the worker to move the camera while looking at different aspects in the workspace, such as the organizer, components, and assembly area.
+When they were ready to progress to the next step in the process, the helper requested, \textit{``The parts that I had you collect from the organizer...can you show me that?''} \end{example}